davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 	|   |   └── test
 	|   |   |   ├── label5.nii
 	|   |   |   └── label6.nii

+Set the resolution of the images here before training.

 *******************************************************************************
 ### Training:
 - Modify the "init.py" to set the parameters and start the training/testing on the data.
 Read the descriptions for each parameter.
-- Afterwards launch the train.py for training.
+- Afterwards launch the "train.py" for training.
 Tensorboard is available to monitor the training:

 ![training](images/salmon3.JPG)![training2](images/salmon4.JPG)